• Disease Overview

 Summary

-Kufor Rakeb syndrome (KRS), also known as Parkinson’s disease 9, is a very rare form of inherited juvenile-onset Parkinson’s disease.
-Typical (idiopathic) Parkinson’s disease usually affects people aged 60 or over, but individuals affected by KRS will usually start to develop symptoms before 20 years of age.
-Depending on the individual, symptoms can include typical Parkinson’s disease symptoms (parkinsonism), such as slowed movements (bradykinesia), rigidity, and tremor, as well as other symptoms that are not typically associated with Parkinson’s disease, including partial or complete paralysis of the legs (paraplegia), inability to move the eyes upward (supranuclear upgaze palsy), and loss of coordination of movements (ataxia).
-Affected individuals also have brain atrophy (cerebral atrophy) and sometimes have an accumulation of iron in a region of the brain known as the basal ganglia.
+Depending on the individual, symptoms can include typical Parkinson’s disease symptoms (parkinsonism) such as slowed movements (bradykinesia), rigidity,and tremor, as well as other symptoms that are not typically associated with Parkinson’s disease, including partial or complete paralysis of the legs (paraplegia), inability to move the eyes upward (supranuclear upgaze palsy) and loss of coordination of movements (ataxia).
+Affected individuals also have brain atrophy (damaged cerebral tissue with loss of the brain cells known as neurons) and sometimes have an accumulation of iron in a region of the brain known as the basal ganglia.
 For this reason, Kufor Rakeb syndrome is part of a group of diseases called neurodegeneration with brain iron accumulation (NBIA).

-People living with Kufor Rakeb syndrome also experience symptoms that don’t affect movement (non-motor symptoms), including anxiety, learning difficulties, visual and auditory hallucinations, and dementia.
+People living with Kufor Rakeb syndrome also experience symptoms that don’t affect movement (non-motor symptoms), including anxiety, learning difficulties, visual and auditory hallucinations and dementia.

 Treatment of Kufor Rakeb syndrome is similar to treatment of typical Parkinson’s disease and is mainly composed of a combination of two medications called levodopa (L-DOPA) and carbidopa.
 Other medications, such as dopamine agonists, can also be prescribed.
-Medication is only used to control the symptoms of the disease (symptomatic treatment), not to cure it.
-Benefits of medication are mostly for motor symptoms, and have no significant effect on non-motor symptoms of KRS.
+Medication is used to control the symptoms of the disease (symptomatic treatment), not to cure it.
+Benefits of medication are mostly for motor symptoms and have no significant effect on non-motor symptoms of KRS.

 Introduction